-- much smaller capital cost than traditional sewering and wastewater treatment. - minimal operations requirements or costs after installation beyond periodic groundwater sampling and laboratory analyses. - multiple point and non-point sources can be addressed together. - nitrogen can be treated nearer to a point of discharge, resulting in more immediate improvements to surface water quality and attaining TMDL. - scaling to treat the highest nitrogen load or flux areas thereby optimizing its overall size and cost. - small footprint and disturbance, which is largely limited to the installation and reinjection phases at the location of the PRB. - can be used in combination with other nitrogen removal technologies for achieving TMDLs at the watershed scale. - can actively remove nitrogen, or other contaminants of concern for many years between substrate injections, depending on the selected reactive amendment and dosage and the flowrate of the groundwater. - can be used to remove nitrogen from groundwater while conventional wastewater treatment or other nitrogen removal approaches (e.g., shellfish aquaculture) are being designed, constructed, and brought online.
+- Much smaller capital cost than traditional sewering and wastewater treatment. - Minimal operations requirements or costs after installation beyond periodic groundwater sampling and laboratory analyses. - Multiple point and non-point sources can be addressed together. - Nitrogen can be treated nearer to a point of discharge, resulting in more immediate improvements to surface water quality and attaining TMDL. - Scaling to treat the highest nitrogen load or flux areas thereby optimizing its overall size and cost. - Small footprint and disturbance, which is largely limited to the installation and reinjection phases at the location of the PRB. - Can be used in combination with other nitrogen removal technologies for achieving TMDLs at the watershed scale. - Actively remove nitrogen, or other contaminants of concern for many years between substrate injections, depending on the selected reactive amendment and dosage and the flowrate of the groundwater. - Provide nearly immediate removal of nitrogen from groundwater, while conventional wastewater treatment or other nitrogen removal approaches (e.g., shellfish aquaculture) are being designed, constructed, and brought online.